systems / flagship / support-lanes

 Master OS

-Requests, notes, queue pressure, and evidence all move through the same shape: packet, helper pass, review, output.
+Requests, notes, queue pressure, and evidence move through the same shape: bounded intake, helper pass, review gate, and visible output.
 That keeps the work readable even when the tools multiply.

 • reduces drift and context loss